-- The investment limits specified in (k) shall not be applied to: - securities and money market instruments issued or guaranteed by a member state or its local authorities; - securities and money market instruments issued or guaranteed by a country that is not a member state of the European Union: - securities and money market instruments issued by public international organizations of which one or more member states of the European Union are members; - shares held by the fund in the capital of a company incorporated in a country that is not a member state of the European Union that invests its assets mainly in the securities of issuers having their registered offices in that country, where under the legislation of that country such a holding represents the only way in which the fund can invest in the securities of issuers of that country.
-This derogation, however, shall apply only if in its investment policy the company from the country that is not a member state of the European Union complies with the limits specified in B. (a), (b), (c), (d), (e), (f) and (g), (I) and (k).
-Where these limits are exceeded. article 49 of the Law of 2010 shall apply accordingly; - shares held by one or more investment companies in the capital of subsidiary companies that only conduct certain management, advisory or marketing activities with regard to the repurchase of units at the request of investors in the country where the subsidiaries are located, and do so exclusively on behalf of that investment company or those investment companies. - m) Notwithstanding the limits specified in B. (k) and (l), the maximum limits specified in B. (a), (b), (c), (d), (e) and (f) for investments in equities and/or debt securities of any one issuer are 20% when the objective of the investment policy is to replicate a certain index or a leveraged index on the following basis:
+- I) The investment limits specified in (k) shall not be applied to: - securities and money market instruments issued or guaranteed by a member state or its local authorities; - securities and money market instruments issued or guaranteed by a country that is not a member state of the European Union: - securities and money market instruments issued by public international organizations of which one or more member states of the European Union are members: - shares held by the fund in the capital of a company incorporated in a country that is not a member state of the European Union that invests its assets mainly in the securities of issuers having their registered offices in that country, where under the legislation of that country such a holding represents the only way in which the fund can invest in the securities of issuers of that country.
+This derogation, however, shall apply only if in its investment policy the company from the country that is not a member state of the European Union complies with the limits specified in B. (a), (b), (c), (d), (e), (f) and (q), (I) and (k).
+Where these limits are exceeded, article 49 of the Law of 2010 shall apply accordingly; - shares held by one or more investment companies in the capital of subsidiary companies that only conduct certain management, advisory or marketing activities with regard to the repurchase of units at the request of investors in the country where the subsidiaries are located, and do so exclusively on behalf of that investment company or those investment companies.

+- m) Notwithstanding the investment limits specified in B. (k) and (l), the maximum limits specified in B. (a), (b), (c), (d), (e) and (f) for investments in equities and/or debt securities of any one issuer are 20% when the objective of the investment policy is to replicate a specific index or a leveraged index.
+This requires that: - the composition of the index is sufficiently diversified; - the index represents an adequate benchmark for the market to which it refers; - the index is published in an appropriate manner.